Road Rules 2007: Viewers' Revenge: Cast duration

-The Game
+Game summary

 Rules

 Rather than embarking on their trip several months before the air date, this show is being filmed and then broadcast in near real time.
 Cast members will only have the opportunity to compete in missions and nominate cast members for elimination.
 Viewers at home will be able to decide most other elements of the game from the MTV website.

 The rules of Viewers' Revenge state after each mission, the group nominates one male and one female.
 The three male cast members are responsible for nominating the female.
 The three female cast members are responsible for nominating the male.
 Then viewers at home choose who, of those two people, will have to go into an elimination face-off.
 If they lose the face-off, the cast member will be replaced by one of the eight-member "Pit Crew."
 The replacement will be voted on by internet visitors to the MTV.com website.
 Voted off cast members are eligible to come back on the RV.
 After a cast member is voted off, they go back to the "Pit Crew".

 Also, if the group loses two missions in a row, they must nominate two males and two females for an elimination face-off.

 On episode three, due to Abram getting kicked off, it was announced only one castmember would be placed in the elimination pit, so long as the Roadies win their mission.
 If they lose their mission, they have to nominate two castmembers to the elimination pit.

+Derek was cast and added to the Pit Crew after Abram was booted for violating the No-Violence policy.

-On the final episode, David was booted from not only the RV but the show for sending unaired information to outside viewers which was a severe rule violation, saving Adam, who was nominated that day for the pit.
+On the final episode, David was booted from not only the RV but the show for sending unaired information to outside viewers which was a severe rule violation, saving Adam, who was nominated that day for the Pit.

+Some missions were Pit Stops where the Pit Crew could win money that would be kept out of the team's bank account.
+They succeeded on the final Pit Stop, earning the Pit Crew $20,000.